liaowb126/shadowsocks-vertx/README.md

     3. Not support: workers.
 Vertx will set work thread number automatically.
     4. Additional: server_mode, set the running mode, true for the server, false for the client.
     5. Additional: iv_len, set the iv length.
 It is recommended between 17 to 512.
+    6. Not support: method, just only rc4-sha512 !

 You could refer to demo config etc/demo.json.